VenomFate-619/Ultimate-ttt-multiplayer/README.md

 **How to Play**

-Each turn, you mark one of the small squares.
+With each turn, you mark one of the small squares.

 When you get three in a row on a small board, you win that board.

-To win the game, you need to win three small boards in a row.
+You need to win three small boards in a row to win the game.

-You don’t get to pick which of the nine boards to play on.
-That’s determined by your opponent’s previous move.
+You don’t get to pick the nine boards to play on.
+Your opponent’s previous move determines that.
 Whichever square he picks, that’s the board you must play in next.
 If your opponent sends you to a board that's already been won, you can play anywhere on the board.

 If your opponent sends you to a board that's full, you can play anywhere on the board.

-**Video:-**
+If you still don't get it read a detailed explanation here:- https://mathwithbaddrawings.com/2013/06/16/ultimate-tic-tac-toe/ **Video:-**